alexa-samples/skill-sample-nodejs-audio-player/README.md

 If you would like to get started working with this project quickly, to see how the new streaming works, just follow these directions.

-You can return to the [main README] (https://github.com/bespoken/skill-sample-nodejs-audio-player/README_DEPLOY.md) when you want to do a production deployment.
+You can take a look at the [deploy README] (https://github.com/bespoken/skill-sample-nodejs-audio-player/README_DEPLOY.md) if/when you want to make the skill available publicly.
 These steps will allow you to get quickly setup and then do "frictionless iterations" on your code.

 ## Running the Sample